-What Is a Lightroom Preset?
+Using Lightroom Presets For Portraits: What Is a Lightroom Preset?

 Before we dive in, let’s find out what a Lightroom preset is and what you can do with it.

-So are there free Lightroom presets?
+So, are there free Lightroom presets?
 The simple is yes, and there are tons of them out there.

-Without further ado, let’s take a look at some of the best free Lightroom presets for portraits on the web!
+Below are some of the best free Lightroom presets for portraits on the web!

-The effect it creates may be subtle, but you’ll definitely notice how it makes you feel: Light and airy.
+The effect it creates may be subtle.
+But you’ll definitely notice how it makes you feel—light and airy!